TBleess/Website_New/pages/9_Not_in_Menu/StateCompleteCountCommittee.md

 ### Objective
 The Colorado Complete Count Campaign will draw on the successful partnerships and marketing efforts of its members in order to promote Census 2020.
 Through these established partnerships, the committee can help spread the word throughout state agencies, local governments, community organizations, schools and other venues, such as churches, synagogues and mosques.

-### Roles and Responsibilities of Committee Members
+### Roles and Responsibilities of Campaign Members
 1. Identify and provide strategic outreach efforts. (organizations, events, activities, etc.)
 2. Communicate with Constituents about Census 2020.
 3. Provide avenues for the Census information to be disseminated.